 - Labor Optimization: You can leverage POS data to schedule your shifts better.
 With the reporting insights, you can identify when labor demand is high, staff activities that take up the highest costs, and ways to lower labor-related costs.

 How does Lavu’s POS fit the accounting role?

 Lavu’s POS system has an open API that allows for integration with accounting software, such as QuickBooks.
 You need to balance your books to be successful.
 If you’re not looking to spend hours going through spreadsheets and formulas, then this integration will simplify the accounting process for you.

 Beyond these integrations, Lavu’s POS system offers inventory tracking, versatile reporting, and many other features that can help you easily run your restaurant’s operations.
 If you want to make your restaurant accounting and other tasks more manageable, check out Lavu!

-Accounting for restaurants can be daunting, but it doesn’t have to be if you choose the right approach.
-Invest in the right restaurant accounting software and professionals, and you’ll be on your way to maintaining your financial data in an effective and streamlined way!
+Accounting for restaurants can be daunting.
+But it doesn’t have to if you choose the right approach.
+Invest in the right restaurant accounting software and professionals to manage your financials in a effective and streamlined way!

 If you’re looking for more information on restaurant accounting or POS software, check out these additional resources below:

 iPad POS Systems: The Ultimate Guide (With Additional Reviews). iPad POS systems are being considered the future of customer-employee interactions.
 Learn more about them here.

 5 Restaurant POS System Costs to Consider (Before You Buy).
 There are several types of costs that you should consider before investing in a POS system.
 Explore what those are in this helpful article.